 It Comes and Goes to appear on Western Brass Quintet's new CD release in late 2018

 Secrets of Water for alto saxophone and piano appeared on HD Duo's CD release The Mexican Connection (Cala Records)

 Catherine Likhuta is an Australian-based composer, pianist and recording artist.
 Her music exhibits high emotional charge, programmatic nature and rhythmic complexity.
 Catherine's works have been played throughout the United States, Europe and Australia, as well as in Canada, Mexico and Brazil.
-Her music has enjoyed performances by many prominent soloists (such as Trish O'Brien, Paul Dean, Peter Luff, Brent Miller, Adam Unsworth, Griffin Campbell, Ronald Caravan and Emma Di Marco), chamber ensembles (such as HD Duo, Horn Hounds, Barega Saxophone Quartet, Collusion, Western Brass Quintet, Atlantic Brass Quintet, Best of Brass, U.S. Army Field Band Horns and Queensland Symphony Orchestra Horns) and large ensembles (such as The Australian Voices, University of Georgia Hodgson Singers, Cornell University Wind Ensemble and Wind Symphony, Queensland Conservatorium Wind Orchestra, University of Georgia Hodgson Wind Ensemble, and Orchestra of the National Radio of Ukraine).
+Her music has enjoyed performances by many prominent soloists (such as Trish O'Brien, Paul Dean, Peter Luff, Brent Miller, Adam Unsworth, Griffin Campbell, Ronald Caravan and Emma Di Marco), chamber ensembles (such as HD Duo, Horn Hounds, Barega Saxophone Quartet, Collusion, Western Brass Quintet, Atlantic Brass Quintet, Best of Brass, U.S. Army Field Band Horns and Queensland Symphony Orchestra Horns) and large ensembles (such as The Australian Voices, University of Georgia Hodgson Singers, Cornell University Wind Ensemble and Wind Symphony, Queensland Conservatorium Wind Orchestra, University of Georgia Hodgson Wind Ensemble, Orchestra of the National Radio of Ukraine, and Melbourne Symphony Orchestra).
 Catherine’s pieces have been played at several international events, including three International Horn Symposiums and World Saxophone Congress.
 In recent years, she was the winner of the International Horn Society Composition Contest (virtuoso division) and the recipient of several awards, including two grants from the Australia Council for the Arts.
 Her music can be heard on Cala, Albany and Equilibrium Records.

 Catherine holds a Bachelor's degree in jazz piano from Kyiv Glière Music College and a five-year post-graduate degree in composition from the Tchaikovsky National Music Academy of Ukraine (Kyiv Conservatory).
 She is currently pursuing a PhD in composition at the University of Queensland.
 She has delivered presentations on her work at a number of institutions, including Queensland Conservatorium, Cornell University, Ithaca College, Arizona State University, Syracuse University, Butler University and Bowling Green State University.